Empfohlen

 The paper summarizes allelopathy and allelobiosis in inter-specific, intra-specific, plant-microorganism, and plant-insect context, and discusses the involved substances, their mechanisms, as well as environmental factors influencing allelopathic/signal molecule production and spread.

-In their review authors Han et al. summarize and classify allelochemicals and chemical signals according to their function and structure in relation to environmental factors and generation and diffusion of such signals, since allelopathy and allelobiosis have never been systematically described thus far.
-Furthermore, the reiview summarizes recent research on allelopathy and allelobiosis in agroecosystems to aid in their application in future studies.
-Finally, the authors offer perspectives for allelopathy and allelobiosis research.
+In their review authors Han et al. summarize and classify allelochemicals and chemical signals according to their function and structure in relation to environmental factors and generation and diffusion of such signals, since allelopathy and allelobiosis have never been systematically reviewed thus far.
+Moreover the authors provide recent research on the application of allelopathy and allelobiosis in agroecosystems in future studies.

 Read whole paper in our scientific journal Plant Biology (2023) DOI: 10.1111/plb.13582